DRamm1/ReadmeCreator-/README.md

 # ReadmeCreator-

-# Work Day Scheduler Starter Code
+# ReadmeCreator- Starter Code
 Live URL: https://dramm1.github.io/ReadmeCreator-/

-# Acceptacne Criteria
+# Acceptance Criteria
 - GIVEN a command-line application that accepts user input
 - WHEN I am prompted for information about my application repository
 - THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, - Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions